Thesineo/sincos-R-Programming/README.md

 library(rugarch)
 library(tseries)

-# # Input the Stock Variables for required firms predective analysis (SGE.L,SN.L,BA.L,CCC.L,GNS.L,QQ.L,FLTR.L,RNS.L,SPT.L,SXS.L)
+# # Input the Stock Variables for required firms predective analysis (SGE.L,SN.L,BA.L,CCC.L,GNS.L,QQ.L,FLTR.L,RNS.L,SPT.L,SXS.L) ( This is the Dataset, that will change accordingly when you input different Stock symbols or ticker symbols  of Respective companies and you can also change the time set )
 datag<-getSymbols("SN.L" ,src = "yahoo",from=as.Date("2015-01-01"),to=as.Date("2022-12-31"),auto.assign = FALSE)
 #For Daily Data
 View(datag)